Rental Car Accident NC: Who Pays, Loss of Use & Total Loss (2026)

 - Personal belongings stolen from the rental car (your renters or homeowners insurance may cover this)

 Many credit cards offer automatic rental car coverage when you pay for the rental with that card.
-This can be a valuable benefit, but the details matter.
+The coverage tier makes a significant difference — especially whether the card pays primary (before your personal insurance) or secondary (only after your personal insurance pays its share first).

 Layer 3: Rental Company Insurance (CDW/LDW)